 Calculator Expense (CE): The costs of four function or scientific calculators used in the administration of certain math and science tests will be reimbursed at the flat rate of $15 per calculator.
 These tests include Grade 6, 7 and 8 Math, Living Environment, Chemistry, Earth Science and Physics.
 Schools may choose either a four-function calculator with square root or a scientific calculator for Grade 6.
 Grades 7 and 8 must have scientific calculators for the revised math tests.
 Reimbursement for the costs of graphing calculators will be at the flat rate up to $110 per calculator.
 Pupils administered an Algebra I, Algebra II, or Geometry Regents Exam must be provided the use of a graphing calculator without symbol manipulation.
 The calculators are the property of the school and should be loaned to the students.
 Schools must maintain an inventory record of the calculators.
 Purchase documentation and inventory records must be maintained and available upon request.

 Registration of High School (RHS).
-(ONLY APPLICABLE ONCE): The high school registration program involves the submission of an Application for Non-public Secondary School Registration, review of data concerning student achievement, and a visit from the State Office of Religious and Independent Schools.
-Upon the completion of the aforementioned process, the State Office of Religious and Independent Schools recommends registration status.
+(ONLY APPLICABLE ONCE): The high school registration program involves the submission of an Application for Religious and Independent Secondary School Registration, review of data concerning student achievement, and a visit from the Office of Religious and Independent School Support.
+Upon the completion of the aforementioned process, the Office of Religious and Independent School Support recommends registration status.
 A claim should be made for the school year that the application process was completed.
-Go to the State Office of Religious and Independent Schools website for more information.
+Go to the Office of Religious and Independent School Support website for more information.

-Graduation Report for Non-public Schools (HSGR) grade 12 only: Non-public schools are now responsible for reporting all students who were awarded a local or Regents diploma, Career Development & Occupational Studies Commencement Credentials or Skills & Achievement Commencement Credential in the Student Information Repository System (SIRS).
+Graduation Report for Religious and Independent Schools (HSGR) grade 12 only: Religious and independent schools are now responsible for reporting all students who were awarded a local or Regents diploma, Career Development & Occupational Studies Commencement Credentials or Skills & Achievement Commencement Credential in the Student Information Repository System (SIRS).
 Graduation Reporting must be completed with your local RIC and filed by the end of August annually.
 Information about the graduation report is available on the Information Reporting Services website.

 Expenditure for Travel Costs to Examination Storage Sites (TSS): Some schools are required to pick up secure examinations being stored at a neutral site.
 A copy of an Approved Program Test Storage Plan must be filed with the New York State Education Department.
 (Note: All examinations included in the mandates are secure examinations.)